Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-6-BFF-Proxy/README.md

 }
 ```

-Next time when a login request is made to the backend, the claims challenge is retrieved from the session, and is used to present the user with a prompt for satisfying the challenge via Azure AD authorization endpoint.
+Next time when a login request is made to the backend, the claims challenge is retrieved from the session, and is used to present the user with a prompt for satisfying the challenge via Microsoft Entra authorization endpoint.

 ```csharp
 [HttpGet("login")]